eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QIRO.rst

             print(key)
             print(costFunc({key:1}))

-We do not put example output here, since the algorithm is not deterministic, and the output you receive may differ from what we can put here as an example.
+We do not put the example output here, since the algorithm is not deterministic, and the output you receive may differ from what the example shoes.
 So just go ahead and try it yourself!

 We can further compare our results to the `NetworkX MIS algorithm <https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.mis.maximal_independent_set.html>`_ for solving the MIS problem: